New Clients Email

 Possible Outcomes of a Knee Injury

-The consequences of a knee injury vary depending on the severity of the injury, your age, and your current physical condition.
+The consequences of a knee injury vary depending on the severity of the injury, age, and current physical condition.
 Some injuries heal with time after initial medical treatment.
 However, some injuries may trigger long-term consequences.
 A doctor is the best person to suggest the best treatment option for your case.

 Representation for Knee Injuries

-If you’ve suffered a knee injury in an automobile collision due to another driver’s negligence, you are entitled to compensation for your incurred damages.
+If you’ve suffered a knee injury in an automobile collision due to another driver’s negligence, you are entitled to compensation for your damages.
 Maginnis Howard’s skilled personal injury attorneys have decades of experience handling complex cases, including those involving victims who have suffered significant knee injuries due to the negligence of another North Carolina driver.